-ZACH JOACHIM
+ZACH J. JOACHIM

 I wonder what, exactly, philosophy is about.
 Through that wonder, I find myself thinking about thinking, being, non-being, life, and the first person.
 I also find myself reflecting on the discipline of Philosophy's pains to globalize, and reading old books.